minorunara/TimberbornMods/10xDistributionPost/ThunderstorePackage/README.md

 ## Other general tips
 - Keep distribution posts and destinations as close as possible.
 Distance greatly affects efficiency.
 If the destinations are very far apart, it makes sense to create a relay district in between.

 - Beavers do not export when the travel distance is long and close to the end of the workday.
-To avoid this, use golems.
-Golems can also carry more than beaver.
+To avoid this, use bots.
+Bots can also carry more than beaver.

 - Remember to set district distribution limits correctly.

+## Localization Cooperation

+- English
+- Japanese
+- Russian (Thanks to Ginfuyou)
+- Deutsch (thanks to juf0816)

 ## License